 Benefit Description You pay Inpatient hospital (cont.)
-Note: When room and board charges are billed by a hospital, inpatient benefits apply.
+Tou pay Note: When room and board charges are billed by a hospital, inpatient benefits apply.
 For Observation room charges billed, see Outpatient hospital or ambulatory surgical center in this section.
 PPO: Nothing when services are related to the delivery of a newborn. \$200 copayment per admission for all other admissions.
-Non-PPO: \$350 copayment per admission and 30% of the Plan allowance 15% of the Plan allowance for services obtained through the Cigna Life SOURCE Transplant Network® Other hospital services and supplies, such as: Operating, recovery, maternity, and other treatment rooms Prescribed drugs and medicines Diagnostic laboratory tests and x-rays Preadmission testing (within 7 days of admission), limited to: Chest x-rays Electrocardiograms Urinalysis Blood or blood plasma, if not donated or replaced Dressings, splints, casts, and sterile tray services Medical supplies and equipment, including oxygen Anesthetics, including nurse anesthetist services Internal prostheses Professional ambulance service to the nearest hospital equipped to handle your condition Occupational, physical, and speech therapy PPO: Nothing when services are related to the delivery of a newborn. \$200 copayment per admission for all other admissions.
-Non-PPO: \$350 copayment per admission and 30% of the Plan allowance 15% of the Plan allowance for services obtained through the Cigna Life SOURCE Transplant Network® Note: We base payment on who bills for the services or supplies.
+Non-PPO: \$350 copayment per admission and 30% of the Plan allowance 15% of the Plan allowance for services obtained through the Other hospital services and supplies, such as: Operating, recovery, maternity, and other treatment rooms Prescribed drugs and medicines Diagnostic laboratory tests and x-rays Preadmission testing (within 7 days of admission), limited to: Chest x-rays Electrocardiograms Urinalysis Blood work Blood or blood plasma, if not donated or replaced Dressings, splints, casts, and sterile tray services Medical supplies and equipment, including oxygen Anesthetics, including nurse anesthetist services Internal prostheses Professional ambulance service to the nearest hospital equipped to handle your condition Occupational, physical, and speech therapy Note: We base payment on who bills for the services or supplies.
 For example, when the hospital bills for its nurse anesthetist's services, we pay hospital benefits and when the anesthesiologist bills, we pay anesthesia benefits.
 See Section 5(b).
-Surgical procedures .
+Surgical procedures.
 Note: We cover your admission for dental procedures only when you have a nondental physical impairment that makes admission necessary to safeguard your health.
 We do not cover the dental procedures or the anesthesia service when billed by the anesthesiologist.
 Note: We cover your admission for inpatient foot treatment even if no other benefits are payable.
-Note: Diagnostic tests, such as magnetic resonance imaging, throat cultures, or similar studies are not considered as preadmission testing.
+Note: Diagnostic tests, such as magnetic resonance imaging, throat cultures, or similar studies are not Cigna LifeSOURCE Transplant Network® PPO: Nothing when services are related to the delivery of a newborn. \$200 copayment per admission for all other admissions.
+Non-PPO: \$350 copayment per admission and 30% of the Plan allowance 15% of the Plan allowance for services obtained through the Cigna LifeSOURCE Transplant Network®